 A filing, search and examination fee is required.
 Good news startups; your fees are reduced by half.

-An examining attorney may deny registration for a few reasons.
+An examiner may deny registration for a few reasons.
 If the application is initially denied, a notice is sent to the applicant called an “Office Action.”
 The applicant may receive an Office Action if the disclosure cannot be understood or is incomplete or if there is a patented design substantially similar to the applicants (“prior art”).
 This office action will detail the issues and reasons behind denial and may suggest amendments.

 A response is only required after receiving an Office Action and should contain any necessary amendments, a request for reconsideration, and be in writing.
 A timely response – within six months of the date the Office Action was mailed – is required.
 The application is abandoned if the response is not timely.
 A timely reply with a petition for an extension, and a fee ranging from $50 to $3000, may prevent abandonment.